 What If My Breed Is a Dobermans Mix?

-- Bullderman = Doberman pinscher + bull terrier
+- Bullderman = Doberman bull terrier or pitbull mix

 - Doberidgeback = Doberman pinscher + Rhodesian ridgeback